slowernews/wisdom-tldr/chapters/0_intro.md

 Your actions reveal your real values.
 Not what you say, not what you believe.

-You are your options.
-Much of who you are is who you refuse to be.
-Ultimately, you are your choices.
 Cancel your pity party, no one is coming to save you.
-Take total ownership of everything in your life, no matter where you are in life, you have the power to change everything in an instant.
+Take total ownership of everything in your life, you have the power to change everything in an instant.
 Most won’t.
 Your new life will cost you your old one and there is no coming to consciousness without pain.
+We say we try to get better, but our behavior shows we’re actually trying to stay the same.
 To be real, you need to be vulnerable, and we do anything to avoid facing our own soul.
-We say we try to get better, but our behavior shows we’re actually trying to stay the same.
 The longer you live on autopilot, the harder the future becomes.
 It’s not lack of intelligence but lack of focus stopping you.
 Focus on financial freedom first, but put happiness before goals.
 The biggest comeback is feeling like yourself again.

-> *"What we think, we become." (...)
-"I can think, I can wait and I can fast."
--- (buddha) Siddahrta Gautama [-564]*
+Much of who you are is who you refuse to be.
+You are your options.
+Ultimately, you are your choices.

 > *"Day by day, what you choose, what you think and what you do is who you become."
 -- Heraclitus [-535]*

+> *"Everyone sees what you appear to be, few experience what you really are."
+-- Niccoló Machiavelli [1469]*

 > *"It isn’t what we say or think that defines us, but what we do."
 -- Jane Austen [1775]*